 It’s also vital that we consider improved data collection, as well as road safety success stories and research from other states and countries, to help us implement national and international best practice in Tasmania.

 We know that our poor road trauma trends have continued despite advances in vehicle design, the hundreds of millions of dollars flowing into Tasmania’s roads, increased avenues for police enforcement, as well as improvements to education programs and campaigns.

 And for these reasons, it’s not just governments that must take responsibility for the failure of the NRSS, but our community as a whole.
 All road users need to accept that taking risks and poor behaviour by some is a recipe for disaster, making crash reduction difficult.

 We simply can’t continue with the same way of thinking of years gone by and expect to improve road safety in the future.

-In preparing its submission to the inquiry, we launched a web portal so Tasmanians could have their say.
+In preparing our submission to the Select Committee inquiry, we launched a web portal so Tasmanians could have their say.

 The 2010 comments, observations and ideas received in just two weeks helped shape our submission and confirm what our members have been telling us – we need safer roads, better driver training, increased police presence on our roads, increased automated speed enforcement, speed limits that are aligned with the road standard, and more road safety education in schools.